angular/di.js/docs/how-can-i-use-it.md

 # How can I use it?
-Note, that this framework is still in the state of a prototype - **I don't recommend using it in production yet**.

-That said, please do experiment with it and let me know what you think...

 ## In the browser
 See the [kitchen-di example](../example/kitchen-di/index.html) on how to use the DI with [RequireJS].